HalCanary/mc-labyrinth/README.md

 5. Log into this server with the Minecraft client.
 (This will force the server to load of chunk).

-6. Execute the labyrinth program and pipe tyhe output into the Minecraft server:
+6. Execute the labyrinth program and pipe the output into the Minecraft server:

         "$LABYRINTH_DIR/labyrinth.py" | "$LABYRINTH_DIR/talk.py"